Whatʼs On at QED

 Live Shows

 InKredulous is the skeptical, satirical panel show from the Merseyside Skeptics Society.
 Since the very first QED in 2011, the live taping of InKredulous has been one of the weekend’s highlights, with each show bringing together some of our favourite comic minds for an unpredictable ramble through a mix of topical tales and unlikely stories from pseudoscience history.
+This will be the final one featuring Andy Wilson as host, but, never ones to let sentiment get in the way of a decent gag, we're teaming Andy up with the merciless guys from God Awful Movies.
+We genuinely have no idea what will happen!
+Featuring Andy Wilson, with Eli Bosnick, Noah Lugeons, and Heath Enwright.

 The Know Rogan Experience